jroivas/sic/sic.md

 Our thesis is, compiler can do good enough (if not optimal) code even with these rules, and same time prevent unnecessary lost human time.

+## Initialized variables

+All variables are initialized to 0 (or logically similar).
+This avoids problems with uninitialized variables.

+- Integral values to 0
+- Floating and fixed point to 0.0
+- Pointers to NULL
+- Strings to empty string
+- Structures to memset(sizeof(struct), 0)

 ## Integer overflow

 Integer overflow is not undefined behaviour.